FelixGSE/15D012-Advanced-Computational-Methods/15D012 - Advanced Computational Methods/PS5/Readme.md

 a decision tree based on an input data set and a response variable using an entropy function.
 The function is inspired by a python implementation (Source, at the end of this file).
 The function was checked with a simple data set.
+Probably the data used data set should not be to big considering the running time.

 FUNCTION EXPLANATION: